elliotfayman/Floral-Shop-IA/README.md

 # Floral-Shop-IA
 ---

-The Folora-Shop Repository contains the full project that was submited in order to satisfy the international baccalaureate program requirements.
+The Folora-Shop Repository contains the full java implimentation of a vertual floral shop.
+This virtual shop can help stores plan the growth, collection, and comerce of products.

-To veiw the project, be sure to use the html file in order to navagate across all the different features.
-This file list instructions as well as links to project planning, creation, and review.